StephenSorriaux/ansible-kafka-admin/README.md

 ```bash
 pip install -r requirements.txt
 ```
+**Please use only those versions as some updates might break the library.**

 For now, this library is compatible with **Kafka in version 0.11.0 and more**.

 It can be used with Kafka configured in PLAINTEXT, SASL_PLAINTEXT, SSL and SASL_SSL.